-This offering will terminate on March 1, 2024, unless we decide to terminate the offering (which we may do at any time in our discretion) prior to that date.
+This offering will terminate on [\], 2024, unless we decide to terminate the offering (which we may do at any time in our discretion) prior to that date.
 We will have one closing for all the securities purchased in this offering.

 Our ADSs are listed on the Nasdaq Capital Market, or Nasdaq, under the symbol "EVAX".
-On January 31, 2024, the closing trading price for our ADSs, as reported on Nasdaq, was \$3.93 per ADS.
+On January 10, 2024, the closing trading price for our ADSs, as reported on Nasdaq, was \$7.540 per ADS (after giving effect to the ADS ratio change as further described below).

-On January 22, 2024, we effected a change to the ratio of our ADSs to our ordinary shares from one ADS representing one (1) ordinary share to one ADS representing ten (10) ordinary shares, or the ADS Ratio Change.
-Except as otherwise indicated, all information in this prospectus, including the number of ADSs being offered and the offering price gives retroactive effect to the ADS Ratio Change.
+On January 22, 2024, we intend to effect a change to the ratio of our ADSs to our ordinary shares from one ADS representing one (1) ordinary shares to one ADS representing ten (10) ordinary shares, or the ADS Ratio Change.
+Except as otherwise indicated, all information in this prospectus, including the number of ADSs being offered and the assumed offering price gives retroactive effect to the ADS Ratio Change.
+The assumed market price and number of securities to be sold used throughout this prospectus may not be indicative of the final offering price and number of securities to be sold in this offering.

-price gives retroactive effect to the ADS Ratio Change.
-We have engaged H.C.
-Wainwright & Co., LLC (the "Placement Agent") to act as our exclusive Placement Agent in connection with this offering.
+We have engaged [\], (the "Placement Agent"), to act as our exclusive Placement Agent in connection with this offering.
 The Placement Agent has agreed to use its reasonable best efforts to arrange for the sale of the securities offered by this prospectus.
-The Placement Agent is not purchasing or selling any of the securities we are offering and the Placement Agent is not required to arrange the purchase or sale of any specific number of securities of dollar amount.
+The Placement Agent is not purchasing or selling any of the securities we are offering and the Placement Agent is not required to arrange the purchase or sale of any specific number of securities or dollar amount.
 We have agreed to pay to the Placement Agent the Placement Agent Fees set forth in the table below, which assumes that we sell all of the securities offered by this prospectus.
 There is no arrangement for funds to be received in escrow, trust or similar arrangement.
 There is no minimum offering requirement as a condition of closing of this offering.
 Because there is no minimum offering amount required as a condition to closing this offering, we may sell fewer than all of the securities offered hereby, which may significantly reduce the amount of proceeds received by us.
-The investors in this offering will not receive a refund in the event that we do not sell an amount of securities sufficient to pursue our business goals described in this prospectus.
-In addition, because there is no escrow account and no minimum offering.
+We will bear all costs associated with the offering and investors in this offering will not receive a refund in the event that we do not sell an amount of securities sufficient to pursue our business goals described in this prospectus.
+In addition, because there is no escrow account and no minimum offering amount, investors could be in a position where they have invested in our company, but we are unable to fulfill all of our contemplated objectives due to a lack of interest in this offering.
 Further, any proceeds from the sale of securities offered by us will be available for our immediate use, despite uncertainty about whether we would be able to use such funds to effectively implement our business plan.
-We will be arall costs associated with the offering.
-See "Plan of Distribution" on page 275 of this prospectus for more information regarding these arrangements.
-We are a "forgine private is may are unbertue to action are action three the offering ender the fade accurite the securities offered by use will be anyling and the are a "forgine private is reare" and "more rearement".
+See "Plan of Distribution" on page 258 of this prospectus for more information regarding these arrangements.

 We are a "foreign private issuer," and an "emerging growth company" each as defined under the federal securities laws, and, as such, we are subject to reduced public company reporting requirements.
-See the section entitled "Prospectus Summary - Implications of Being an Emerging Growth Company and a Foreign Private Issuer" for additional information.
+See the section entitled "Prospectus Summary-Implications of Being an Emerging Growth Company and a Foreign Private Issuer" for additional information.